 I have over 10 years of tutoring experience, including 8 years at a small test preparation firms where I have enjoyed working with students to maximize academic success.
 I have tutored over one hundred private clients, as well as several group classes.
 In my time tutoring, I have developed a teaching style that stresses clarity, transparency, and accessibility through the use of techniques catered to an individual student’s method of processing and applying information.
 My method helps students to ...
 See more

-My name is Carl, and I am the perfect tutor for you!
+Hello, my name is Carl, and I am the perfect tutor for you!

 I tutor for a variety of standardized tests, academic subjects, and general study skills.
 My primary specialty is the SAT & ACT, with 14 years of experience working with several of the largest test prep agencies, various smaller agencies, and as a private tutor.
 I've helped many students get accepted to Ivy Leagues and prestigious schools, and hope to help you do the same.